A solar cover in use as a pool heater

 Lower the Pool Temperature

-Have you ever heard that lowering the thermostat in your home in the winter by just one degree can have a significant impact on energy usage?
+Have you ever heard that lowering the thermostat in your home in the winter by just one degree can significantly impact energy usage?
 The same is true for heating pools.

-The higher the temperature, the more energy it takes to both heat and maintain it.
+The higher the water temperature, the more energy it takes to heat and maintain the heated pool.
 You want your pool to be comfortable, but if you keep it at a higher temperature and are looking for ways to cut costs, lowering it by a few degrees can immediately impact it.

-In fact, for each degree warmer you want your pool, it could increase your operational costs by 15 to 18%.
+In fact, for each degree warmer you want your pool, it could increase your operating costs by 15 to 18%.

 Existing Pool Design Improvements (That Also Work for New Builds)